bitwalker/exrm/README.md

 Thanks to @tylerflint for the original Makefile, rel.config, and runner script!

+## Usage

+- `mix release`

+This task constructs the complete release for you.
+The output is sent to `rel/project_name_here`.
+To see what flags you can pass to this task, use `mix help release`.

+- `mix release.clean [--implode]`

+Without args, this will clean up the release corresponding to the current project version.

+With `--implode`, all releases, configuration, generated tools, etc., will be cleaned up, leaving your project directory the same as if exrm had never been run.
+This is a destructive operation, as you can't get your releases back unless they were source-controlled, so exrm will ask you for confirmation before proceeding with the cleanup.

 ## Getting Started

 This project's goal is to make releases with Elixir projects a breeze.
 It is composed of a mix task, and all build files required to successfully take your Elixir project and perform a release build.
 All you have to do to get started is the following: